How to review your SOPs and company documentation

 Review your SOPs Hack #2 – Assign ownership and use the experts

-It’s a common trait of entrepreneurs to want to do everything but it’s the reason you built a team in the first place.
-Utilize the experts you have available in your team to create and improve your content based on their areas of expertise and ensure a culture of continuous improvement.
+It’s a common trait, and mistake, of entrepreneurs to want to do everything but it’s the reason you built a team in the first place.
+Utilize the subject experts you have available in your team to review and improve your content based on their areas of expertise and ensure a culture of continuous improvement.

 Clear ownership means consistency even as people move around the organization.